eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/algorithms.md

 ## Introduction

-An algorithm is a procedure that takes input and produces output that accomplishes a specific task {% cite algorithm-design-manual -l 3 %}.
+An algorithm is a procedure that takes input and produces output to accomplish a specific task {% cite algorithm-design-manual -l 3 %}.

 An algorithm should solve a general, well-specified problem.
 A specification for an algorithm should include the complete set of instances it will operate on, and the algorithm's output after running on one of these instances {% cite algorithm-design-manual -l 3 %}.